A Strong Bisimulation for a Classical Term Calculus: Introduction

 \section{Introduction}

-An important topic in the study of programming language theories is unveiling structural similarities between expressions denoting programs.
+An important topic in the study of programming language theories is unveiling structural similarities between expressions.
 They are widely known as \textit{structural equivalences}; equivalent expressions behaving exactly in the same way.
 Process calculi are a rich source of examples.
 In CCS, expressions stand for processes in a concurrent system.
 For example, $P\parallel Q$ denotes the parallel composition of processes $P$ and $Q$.
 Structural equivalence includes equations such as the one stating that $P\parallel Q$ and $Q\parallel P$ are equivalent.
 This minor reshuffling of subexpressions has little impact on the behavior of the overall expression: structural equivalence is a \emph{strong bisimulation} for process reduction.

 This paper is concerned with such notions of reshuffling of expressions in \textit{$\lambda$-calculi with control operators}.
 The induced notion of structural equivalence, in the sequel $\simeq$, should identify terms having exactly the same reduction semantics too.
 Stated equivalently, $\simeq$ should be a strong bisimulation with respect to reduction in these calculi.
 This means that $\simeq$ should be symmetric and moreover $o \simeq p$ and $o \rightsquigarrow o'$ should imply the existence of $p'$ such that $p \rightsquigarrow p'$ and $o' \simeq p'$, where $\rightsquigarrow$ denotes some given notion of reduction for control operators.
 Graphically,

-\edu{It is worth mentioning that we are not after a general theory of program equivalence.
+It is worth mentioning that we are not after a general theory of program equivalence.
 On the one hand, not all terms having the same reduction semantics are identified, only those resulting from reshuffling in the sense made precise below.
-On the other hand, there are terms that do not have the same reduction semantics but would still be considered to ``behave in the same way''.
-In particular, our proposed notion of equivalence is not a bisimilarity: there are terms that have the same reduction behavior but are not related by our $\eqsigma$-equivalence. }
+On the other hand, there are terms that do not have the same reduction semantics but would still be considered to ``behave in the same way'' (\eg~(\ref{eq:example:permutation:lambda}) below).
+In particular, our proposed notion of equivalence is not a bisimilarity: there are terms that have the same reduction behavior but are not related by our $\eqsigma$-equivalence.

 Before addressing $\lambda$-calculi with control operators, we comment on the state of affairs in the $\lambda$-calculus.
 Formulating structural equivalences for the $\lambda$-calculus is hindered by the sequential (left-to-right) orientation in which expressions are written.
 Consider for example the terms $\termapp{(\termabs{x}{\termapp{(\termabs{y}{t})}{u}})}{v}$ and $\termapp{\termapp{(\termabs{x}{\termabs{y}{t}})}{v}}{u}$.
 They seem to have the same redexes, only permuted, similar to the situation captured by the above mentioned CCS equation.
 A closer look, however, reveals that this is not entirely correct.
 The former has two redexes (one indicated below by underlining and another by overlining) and the latter has only one (underlined):